FPI projections show big trouble for Big 12

 Michigan, meanwhile, faces the opposite situation.
 With the eighth-most difficult schedule in the FBS, the Wolverines have just a 3 percent chance to win the conference with no more than one loss.
 But that difficult schedule gives them a little extra wiggle room, so consider the Wolverines a possible playoff team even if they don't win the conference.

-It is worth pointing out that Strength of Record is probably a little more forgiving of tough losses than the CFP Selection Committee, so the Big Ten's chances of cannibalizing itself might be a tad higher than the numbers we're showing here.
+It is worth pointing out that strength of record is probably a little more forgiving of tough losses than the CFP Selection Committee, so the Big Ten's chances of cannibalizing itself might be a tad higher than the numbers we're showing here.

 Who else is a candidate to make a run to the CFP?
 Here's a list of the top 25 teams in terms of top-four SOR chances.